 Guy’s laboratory had two “ion wind” therapy chambers, each fabricated from insulation panels which had conductive surfaces and a glass plate on the floor to stand on.
 One is shown in the diagram above.
 At one end of the chamber was a negative polarity dome electrode which would emit unidirectional electric potential shocks about 15 times per second.
 Guy referred to these as “Coulomb waves,” since they were longitudinal electrical potential waves, not polarized electromagnetic waves.
 Guy’s apparatus consisted of a DC power supply which charged a Marx capacitor bank which in turn discharged 200 kilovolts into the unit’s dome electrode 15 times per second.

-Guy called his device the “Teslatron” because he believed he had rediscovered Tesla’s electric therapy technology.
+Guy named the thyratron (spark discharge component) in his apparatus, the “Teslatron” because he believed he had rediscovered Tesla’s electric therapy technology.
 In fact, besides working with high frequency AC, as he did with his magnifying transmitter invention, Tesla also experimented with another technology which produced repeating, non-reversing, unpolarized negative electric potential shocks.
 This is the same technology that Guy was using.
 Tesla is considered to be the first to study these DC pulses and to realize that the beam he was producing was creating an outgoing ether wind which he referred to as “radiant energy” and which produced force effects even when blocked by solid objects.
 As we shall discover, Tesla’s ether wind plays a very important role in understanding the unusual phenomena discussed here.
 More about Guy’s therapy machine is described here: http://www.soul-guidance.com/houseofthesun/teslatron.html, and http://www.breakthru-technologies.com/sites/breakthru-technologies.com/files/Tesla%20Healing%20Technology.pdf.
 Note that the photos in these references show an earlier version of his apparatus.

 In May I had brought three Edmund Scientific stopwatches to Guy’s lab.
 These were pendulum watches capable of sensing a mass change.
 The target watch was enclosed within a shielded container and placed near the dome electrode where it was charged to –200 kv by Guy’s Teslatron.
 The control watch was located outside the treatment room at least 3 meters away.
 The target watch showed no time difference relative to the control watch.
 Hence we found that there was no effect on inertial mass.
 The results of our 2011 tests are reported on the Starburst Foundation website: http://starburstfound.org/experiment-test-inertial-mass-artificially-altered/.